How to Get the Best Money Market Rates

 Local banks and credit unions play a crucial role in local economies, but online banks typically have the best money market rates.
 They also tend to offer accounts with no minimum opening requirements and no monthly fees.
 Fees can eat into any interest you earn in your account, effectively lowering the amount you earn (and keep).

 Some banks pay the best rates on large account balances.
 If you can combine money from multiple accounts and deposit more into a money market account, you may significantly improve your earnings.
 For example, Northpointe Bank pays a modest interest rate on as little as $1,000.
 But if you deposit $25,000 into your money market account, you can earn ten times as much.
-Capital One 360 offers their best rate with an account balance above $10,000.
+Capital One 360 offers its best rate with an account balance above $10,000.
 If you’re near one of those thresholds, it may make sense to transfer funds from a checking or savings account to get over the hurdle.

 Before using a money market account, get familiar with your bank’s rules.